NuclearPowered/docs.reactor.gg/docs/basic/install_ide_mod_project.md

     mappings for.
 If you are modding on the steam version, it will be `2020.12.9s`, as is already defined.
   - `Mappings` defines what version of the mappings itself that Reactor will use.
-If there is an incremental update to the mappings (which may correct some deobfuscation and add more deobfuscated names), this property should be updated in order to download the new version.
+If there is an update to the mappings (which may correct some deobfuscation and add more deobfuscated names), this property should be updated in order to download the new version.
   - `Description` should be a description of your mod.